MattKim97/LeetCode/Interview/interview-prep-questions.md

     7. Cross-Application Consistency
 * How should passwords be stored?
     * Store them using hashed passwords
-    * Salt and peppering the passwords
+    * Salt and peppering the passwords before hashing them
     * Never store plain-text passwords: Passwords should never be stored as plain text in any system, as this would make it easy for attackers to compromise all user accounts in case of a breach.
     * No reversible encryption: Avoid encrypting passwords with symmetric or reversible encryption.
 If the encryption key is compromised, all passwords can be decrypted.
 Hashing is one-way and doesn't allow retrieval of the original password.
     * Use a password policy: Ensure that users create strong passwords by enforcing minimum length, complexity, and character variety (e.g., numbers, symbols, and upper/lowercase letters).